-The Development will include:
+Confirm the Development will include:

-- 3. Energy Star Washing Machines and Dishwashers. - 4.
-WaterSense® labelled/certified High Efficiency Toilets that flush with 4.0 litres of water or less or 3/6 litres siphnonic dual flush toilets. - 5.
-WaterSense® labelled/certified fixtures.
+- 1. WaterSense® labelled/ certified High Efficiency Toilets that flush with 4.0 litres of water or less for single flush models or toilets that flush with 3/6 litres of water for siphonic dual flush models. - 2.
+Rough-In On-Demand hot water recirculation system or installation of an On-Demand hot water recirculation system installed throughout participating development.